By using this site, you agree to the Privacy Policy and Terms of Use.

 Contents

-If you like science, solving problems, and asking questions about the universe, you could follow the same path.
+If you like a space scientist, solving problems, and asking questions about the universe, you could follow the same path.
 In this article, we’ll explain what space scientists do, how to become one, and how you can start your journey, whether you're in school or college.

 Who Is a Space Scientist?